piskvorky/gensim/docs/src/auto_examples/core/run_corpora_and_vector_spaces.rst

 By now it should be clear that the vector feature with ``id=10`` stands for the question "How many times does the word `graph` appear in the document?" and that the answer is "zero" for the first six documents and "one" for the remaining three.
-As a matter of fact, we have arrived at exactly the same corpus of vectors as in the :ref:`first-example`.

 .. _corpus_streaming_tutorial: